 - a.
 New commercial building design shall reflect the period of its construction and shall not attempt a reproduction of a historic style unless it is reproducing a documented previously-existing building.
-It shall be compatible with the existing adjacent building, given the adjacent building is historic or exemplifies appropriate infill design in scale, setback, height, width, materials, massing, and rhythm proportion of openings.

-An example of new building construction that adopts an appropriate building mass.

-While warehouses historically dominated the riverfront, commercial structures are the predominant building type along Riverside Drive today.
-The area has evolved into a strip commercial corridor, but needs to be transformed into an urban boulevard, including a median with landscaping and/or specialty pavers, street trees, sidewalks, fewer and narrower curb cuts, buildings closer to the street, and off-street parking to the rear or side of the buildings.
+It shall be compatible with the existing adjacent building, given the adjacent building is historic or exemplifies appropriate infill design in scale, setback, height, width, materials, massing, and rhythm and proportion of openings. - An example of new building construction b.
+While warehouses historically dominated that adopts an appropriate building mass. the riverfront, commercial structures are the predominant building type along Riverside Drive today.
+The area has evolved into a strip commercial corridor, but needs to be transformed into an urbun boulevard, including a median with landscaping and/or specialty pavers, street trees, sidewalks, fewer and narrower curb cuts, buildings closer to the street, and off-street parking to the rear or side of the buildings.
 These features would promote a unified streetscape more in keeping with the balance of the downtown core.
 Future development should consider the character of and relationship to existing riverfront development.
 This can include non-commercial buildings, especially housing (townhouses and other multiple-family structures).
-While the Riverside Drive Corridor should not be as urban as areas such as Franklin Street, it should be much less suburban than its current condition.
+While the Riverside Drive Corridor should not be as urban as areas such as Franklin Street,